cameron-joe-ds/Survival-Analysis-of-Heart-Attack-Patients/README.md

 # Survival Analysis of Heart Attack Patients

-Multiple Kaplan-Meier plots were constructed on several covariates.
-A Cox proportional hazards model was contructed by forward selection with BIC as the guiding criterion.
-Model assumptions were checked through a log-log plot and residual analysis.
+Several Kaplan-Meier plots were created on select covariates.
+Then a Cox proportional hazards model was constructed using forward fitting with BIC as the guiding criterion.
+Finally, a more complex, gap model was fit to the data.

 ## Survival Analysis Heart Attack.Rmd
 R markdown file containing both code and commentary.